gplms/gplms/README.md

 <p>A GENERAL PURPOSE LIBRARY MANAGEMENT SYSTEM</p>

-made with ❤ by students & the community for the open source community
+Made with ❤ by students & the community for the open source community

 <img src = "assets/gplms-logo-1.png">